What Is Heart Disease?

 Heart Disease Testing: Chest X-ray

-Chest x-rays can provide limited information about the heart’s condition.
-Chest X-rays are used to provide the doctor with a view of both the heart and lungs to help determine if any abnormalities are present.
+Chest x-rays can provide limited information about your heart's condition.
+Chest X-rays are used to provide the doctor with a view of both your heart and lungs to help determine if any abnormalities are present.
 These two X-rays show a relatively normal heart on the left.
 In the right X-ray, an enlarged heart (mainly the left ventricle) is easily seen and suggests the heart's main pumping chamber is not functioning normally.
 In addition, x-rays may show fluid accumulation in the lungs, possibly from heart failure.

 Heart Disease Testing: Echocardiogram